rewardinsight/.github/pull_request_template.md

     Erase any parts of this template not applicable to your PR -->

 ## My changes
+- [ ] I have read our [contributing guidelines](https://rewardinsight.atlassian.net/wiki/spaces/SD/pages/2453602335/Contributing+guidelines)
-- [ ] I have read our [contributing guidelines](https://rewardinsight.atlassian.net/wiki/spaces/SD/pages/2453602335/Contributing+guidelines) and [logging guidelines](https://rewardinsight.atlassian.net/wiki/spaces/SD/pages/2569109526/Logging+Guidelines)
+- [ ] I have read our [logging guidelines](https://rewardinsight.atlassian.net/wiki/spaces/SD/pages/2569109526/Logging+Guidelines)
+- [ ] I understand if the logging guidelines arent followed my pr will be rejected

 ### Jira reference
 <!-- Ticket or incident number, including link -->